 Seasonal activities in Cimarron Canyon State Park

-When there's no clouds in sight and the summer pushes temperatures into the 80's in July and August, find yourself a slow shallow section of the Cimmaron River and sit right down.
-Most of the slow and deep holes in the river will be occupied with fishermen but it's incredibly pleasant to soak in the shallows and feel the water moving through your toes with a cold drink in hand.
+When there are no clouds in sight, and the summer sun pushes temperatures into the upper 80s or 90s during July and August, find yourself a slow, shallow section of the Cimarron River and sit right down.
+While most of the slow-moving waters and the deep holes in the river will be occupied with anglers, it's worth the search to find a pleasant spot to soak your feet in the river.
+It can be incredibly satisfying to feel the water moving through your toes while you relax with a cold drink in your hand.
 Don't forget the hat and sun screen.

-Each year the old western town of Cimmaron hosts a variety of fun events like rodeo, dancing, music festivals, and old fashioned parades.
-August brings the annual Cimmaron Cowboy Music & Poetry Gathering to town.
-Singers, songwriters, musicians, and poets come together for a good-fun weekend of authentic western music and poetry.
-Cowboy hats as far as the eye can see and pretty ladies ready to dance.
+Each year the old western town of Cimarron, just 15 miles west of the campgrounds, hosts a variety of fun events like rodeos, dancing, music festivals, and old-fashioned parades.
+August also brings the annual Cimarron Cowboy Music & Poetry Gathering to town.
+Singers, songwriters, musicians, and poets from all over come together for a rousing weekend of authentic western music and poetry.
+While you are there, look around.
+There are cowboy hats as far as the eye can see and hundreds of cowboy boots kicking up dust.

 Clear Creek Trail Hike

-With it's year-round water flows and 8,000 foot elevations, Cimmaron Canyon is a great destination for those looking to cool off from the New Mexico summer heat.
-The Clear Creek Trail head is at mile marker 292 (three miles past Tolby) and takes you on a three mile out-and-back trail that crisscrosses the creek several times and leads to several pleasant waterfalls.
-The climbing parts of the trail are short and most of the hike is level.
+With water flowing year-round and elevations close to 8,000 feet, the park keeps things cool.
+Cimarron Canyon is an excellent destination for those looking to cool off from the New Mexico summer heat.
+The Clear Creek Trailhead, located at mile marker 292, which is three miles past Tolby, takes you on a three-mile out-and-back trail that crisscrosses the creek several times and leads to several pleasant waterfalls.
+The climbing parts of the trail are short, and most of the hike is level.
 The total elevation gain is only 775 feet.

-New Mexico doesn't have much water to boast of.
-So wherever it does appear, expect everyone to flock - even the birds.
-The state boasts over five hundred species of local and migrating birds that can be seen at different parts of the year.
-The areas around the river are well forested and provide great cover for bird watchers near the water.
-Spring and Fall see huge populations of migrating birds and you'll give your field guide a proper "breaking-in".
+New Mexico doesn't have much water to boast about, so wherever it does appear, expect everyone to flock to it—even the birds.
+The state boasts over 500 species of local and migrating birds at different parts of the year.
+The areas around the river are well forested and provide great cover for bird watchers trying to catch a glimpse of birds near the water.
+Spring and fall see large populations of migrating birds, and because of all of the birds, you'll undoubtedly give your field guide a proper breaking-in from all of your entries.

-Cimmaron Canyon is right in the middle of the Colin Neblett Wildlife Management Area, which are prime hunting grounds for some of the biggest game in New Mexico.
-Camping at one of the sites in the State Park and hiking into CNWMA is a good option as long as you're in great shape.
-The terrain is steep and hilly, but that can also make it a very rewarding and challenging hunt.
-Check with NMDFW for licenses and permits.
+Cimarron Canyon is right in the middle of the Colin Neblett Wildlife Management Area, which are prime hunting grounds for some of the biggest game in New Mexico.
+Camping at one of the sites in the state park and hiking into the Colin Neblett Wildlife Management Area is a good option as long as you're in good enough shape to pack in your gear and pack out your game.
+The terrain is steep and hilly, making the hunt challenging, but it can also make it very rewarding as well.
+Check with New Mexico Game & Fish for licenses and permits.

-This very popular stream emanating from Eagles Nest Lake in the park beckons fly fishermen in late spring from all over New Mexico.
-Brown trout run in great numbers through the narrow Cimmaron River and go wild for caddis and stone dry flies in the spring to early summer.
-The setting and scenery are as lovely and peaceful as you could hope for.
-There is also lake fishing available at the Maverick campground.
+During the late spring, the Cimarron River, which originates at Eagles Nest Lake just west of the park, beckons fly-fishers from all over New Mexico.
+Brown trout run in numbers through the narrow river and go wild for caddis and stone dry flies in the spring to early summer.
+The setting and scenery are as lovely and peaceful as you could hope for, and if you aren't a fly-fisher, head over to the Maverick Campground where you can lake fish.